auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

 ## 1. Recording a SignUp in MixPanel

 This first rule checks whether the user has already signed up.
 If they have, it simply skips everything.
 If not, it calls __MixPanel__ to record the event.
 In the example below we are simply using a property `application` that you can then use in MixPanel to filter information.
-But the full `context` and `user` properties are available as sources of more information (e.g. IP addresses, agent, etc.).
+But the full `context` and `user` properties are available as sources of more information (such as IP addresses, agent, and so on.).

 We also call this event `Sign Up`: